NikGunRay/cybersecurity-portfolio/resume/README.md

-Nik Gray — Cybersecurity Portfolio Resume (GitHub-Safe Version)
+Nik Gray — Cybersecurity Portfolio Resume

 Hybrid cybersecurity professional with 11+ years in enterprise sales and hands-on technical training.
 Closes fast, lands and expands, and turns product feedback into roadmap action.
 Has owned deals, triaged